Fuzzy transformations and extremality of Gibbs measures for the Potts model on a Cayley tree: Fuzzy transformation to Ising model with an external field

-\item[(3)] If $\theta_m<\theta\ne \theta_c$ then there are 3 TISGMs $T(\mu_0), T(\mu_1), T(\mu_2)$.
-Moreover, at least two of these measures are extreme in $\mathcal G(H')$. \end{itemize} \end{thm} \begin{proof} The measures $T(\mu_i)$, $i=0,1,2$ correspond to solutions $z_0=1$, $z_1$ and $z_2$ of (\ref{rm}).
+(3) If $\theta_m(k)<\theta\ne \theta_c$ then all solutions $z_0=1$, $z_1$ and $z_2$ of (\ref{rm}) are distinct.
 The extremality of two of these measures can be deduced using the minimality and maximality of the corresponding values of solutions.
-Assume that $z_2$ is the maximal solution and $T(\mu_2)$ is non-extreme, i.e., is decomposed:
+Assume that $z_2$ is the maximal solution and $T(\mu_2)$ is non-extreme, with a decomposition

 Then for any vertex $x\in V$ we have